-If you are a victim of Sexual Violence seek medical attention immediately.
-You can request a free sexual assault examination by contacting the police or by visiting any hospital emergency room.
-The exam provides care to minimize the risk of sexually transmitted diseases and preserves evidence that will be important if you decide to pursue criminal charges or wish to obtain a protective order against the person who assaulted you.
+If you are a victim of seek medical attention immediately.
+You can request a free sexual assault examination by contacting the Washington Medstar Hospital The exam provides care to minimize the risk of sexually transmitted diseases and preserves evidence that will be important if you decide to pursue criminal charges or wish to obtain a protective order against the person who assaulted you.
+You can also contact the DC Victim Hotline or the Network for Victim Recovery of DC (NVRDC) for help requesting an exam or to talk to a victim advocate.